Jeff Hafley: Early coaching career

-Before entering the NFL ranks, Hafley spent 11 years on the collegiate sidelines with coaching stints at Worcester Polytechnic (2001), Albany (2002–05), Pittsburgh (2006–10) and Rutgers (2011).
+Hafley began his coaching career under head coach Ed Zaloom, whom he had played for at Siena, at Worcester Polytechnic Institute in 2001.
+Serving as the running backs coach, the Engineers finished the season 5–5..
+The following season he joined Bob Ford's staff at University of Albany on a recommendation from Zaloom.
+After spending two seasons as a graduate assistant, achieving his Master's Degree, he was promoted to defensive backs coach in the winter of 2003.
+In 2004, Hafley helped mentor Kurt Campbell, who played the rover position, to help him get drafted by the Green Bay Packers in the 2005 NFL Draft.
+Campbell was the first ever NFL draft pick in school history.

+In the winter of 2005-06, Hafley was debating taking a position as a graduate assistant with the Pittsburgh Panthers, moving up to the NCAA Division I FBS level.
+When he was doubting himself, a conversation with his former head coach Jay Bateman, pushed him to take the job when Bateman told him to "bet on yourself."
+Hafley took the job with Pittsburgh, joining Dave Wannstedt's staff and sleeping in the team's facility for two years on an air mattress.
+He didn't have a place to live, but his drive stood out to Wannstedt, who promoted him to a full-time assistant in January 2008.

+Following Wannstedt's resignation at Pittsburgh, he recommended Hafley to Greg Schiano at Rutgers, who hired him as the secondary coach in 2011.
 While at Rutgers, the Scarlet Knights were the ninth-ranked passing defense in the country; Duron Harmon earned first-team All-Big East honors, and Logan Ryan received second-team accolades.
 Both Harmon and Ryan were drafted by and played for the New England Patriots.

 NFL assistant coach

 In 2012, Hafley made his NFL coaching debut with the Tampa Bay Buccaneers.
 He joined the Bucs as assistant defensive backs coach and spent 2013 as the secondary coach/safeties.
 That season, Hafley oversaw a unit which helped the team finish tied for third in the NFL with 21 interceptions.
 On January 27, 2014, Hafley was hired by the Cleveland Browns to coach their secondary.
 Hafley would remain in this role for 2 seasons (2014–15), before being relieved of his duties due to a coaching overhaul.
 On January 24, 2016, Hafley was hired by San Francisco 49ers' new head coach Chip Kelly to coach the defensive backs.